Felly Bull

 Here's a link to the recipe on the archive of BBC food recipes.

-• I think you’d be able to halve the recipe if you’re only cooking for 2 and have some leftovers for another day.
+• This rice with monkfish, saffron and red peppers recipe is easily halved if you're only cooking for 2, and you'll have some leftovers for another day.

 Quick Prawn Paella